-Together with its main commissioning partner, the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ is active in Afghanistan, Kazakhstan, the Kyrgyz Republic, Pakistan, Tajikistan, Uzbekistan, Turkey and Azerbaijan.
+Together with its main commissioning partner, the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ is active in all ECO countries.
 Many of their projects are country-specific, and may be replicated across the ECO Region, offering opportunities for the Centre.
 Also, the Centre could propose mitigation of specific regional knowledge gaps that overlap with GIZ's activities in the region for funding requests.